Turf Toe

 What causes turf toe?

 Turf toe can result from many repetitive movements over time (like a ballet dancer’s jumps).
-The injury can also result from sudden trauma, such as when a football player tackles an opponent whose toe is planted on the ground.
+The injury can also result from sudden trauma, like when a football player tackles an opponent whose toe is planted on the ground.
 Athletes who make sudden foot movements and changes in direction are more likely to get this type of injury.

 Diagnosis and Tests